cipher450/Rent-Car/README.md

-# Rent Car Management Software
+# Car rental management system

 Rent Car Management Software is a Delphi 11 application developed during study time for managing car rental operations efficiently.
 This software provides a user-friendly interface to streamline the process of renting cars, managing customer information, tracking bookings, and generating reports.